 It depends on your country

 Like many Hong Kong people, I had my Hong Kong driving license but had never driven in Hong Kong.
 Therefore, I forgot how to drive already and had to take a practical driving class again.
 Even though I passed my exam with the first attempt, I ended up paying more than 2000 EUR for everything.
-I had so much fear driving on the road that I took many hours of practical driving class.
+I had so much fear driving on the road that I took many hours of practical driving class in Germany.
 Back then, it cost around 30 EUR per driving hour.
 If you can already drive, you can take fewer driving classes and save money.
 It is up to you.

 If you do not have a German driving license, you can drive in Germany for up to 6 months with an international license.

 Driving in Germany: Theory test

 I did a theory test in Hong Kong before getting my Hong Kong driving license.
 For me, the theory test was super easy in Hong Kong.
 I studied by myself for one night, memorized the answers and went to the test.

 In Germany, the theory test was so much more challenging for me!
 I had to study hard for months.
 There were so many more questions.
 And the answers from the multiple choices are not very straight forward.
 For example, you can have an answer “all of the above”, “none of the above”, “A&D only”, etc. It was hard for me to memorize.
 Besides, I had to have some engineering knowledge about how the car works physically, what the different parts of the car are, and how they function together.
 I was never into cars and this was super hard for me.
 Moreover, there are hundreds of traffic signs in German traffic code to learn!